top of page

 Declarant-appointed directors fiduciary duties are owed to the association as a whole, meaning all unit owners—not just the declarant.

-No mediation no litigations- it's the law in Nevada
+No mediation no litigation- the law until recently.

 Nevada, state law requires mediation or alternative dispute resolution (ADR) before a homeowner can file a civil lawsuit involving disputes with a homeowners' association (HOA).
 This law is aimed at reducing court congestion and encouraging resolution through less adversarial means.
 Whether it does or not is matter of dispute.